 Payment allocation policy

-The Department of Agriculture and Water Resources will allocate payments from a client according to a number of factors.
+The Department of Agriculture, Water and the Environment will allocate payments from a client according to a number of factors.
 There are a number of options to make payments to the department.

 Credit card and BPAY

 Payments made by credit card through our website or BPAY will be automatically allocated to the relevant invoice.

 Payments made using Verified Electronic Funds Transfer (VEFT) will be allocated against outstanding invoices in the following way: